Samosa step-by-step recipe with photos.

-Optional ingredients: You may use ½ tsp ajwain (carom seeds) while making the dough.
-You can also add 1 tsp coriander seeds to the filling.
+Optional ingredients: You may use ½ teaspoon ajwain (carom seeds) while making the dough.
+You can also add 1 teaspoon coriander seeds to the filling.

 Singhara: Singhara is the Bengali version of this snack.
 The outer crust is the same as classic ones but the filling is very different.
 This popular cousin of samosa has a filling made with potatoes, cauliflower, and peanuts.
 Singharas are smaller in size when compared to Punjabi ones and are often made very spicy.
 Singhara has other variations too like mangshor singhara (made with minced goat meat) or macher singhara (made with fish).

 Chole samosa: This is a common street food where the Punjabi samosa is served with chole masala.